Estate and Gift Tax FAQ

 Yes.
 Even if your estate isn't big enough to owe federal estate tax, the state may still take a bite.

-For example, in New Jersey, estates worth more than $675,000 may owe state estate tax.
+For example, in Oregon, estates worth more than $1 million may owe state estate tax.
 Property left to a surviving spouse, however, is exempt from state estate tax, just as it is exempt from federal estate tax.

 More information on each state's estate tax.

 Inheritance tax.
-Some states impose a separate tax, called an inheritance tax, on a deceased person's property.
+A few states impose a separate tax, called an inheritance tax, on a deceased person's property.
 The rate depends on who inherits the property; usually, property that passes to spouses and other close relatives is not taxed or is taxed at a very low rate.

 More information on each state's inheritance tax.